iamsherl0cked/-w-e-l-c-o-m-e-/README.md

 <p align="center"> "Hi, everypony!!
 I'm Mari and it seems like you have stopped by and checked my github account if you saw me on Ponytown roaming around or just chilling so I shall be introducing myself.
 <p align="center">I'm an artist/writer and is a college graduate of Digital Graphics and Animation.
 I tend to procastinate alot sadly but I do try my best to draw and write some things as well.
 <p align="center">My content is most entirely canon x oc and if you've got a problem with it and hate it, you are not welcome in my account but if you do love canon x oc like me, I would totally hype you up and support you if you have one however there's some limits and I shall be explaining it here as well.
 <p align=" center">I'm very introverted so I tend to not usually interact with anyone unless I know you.
 Complimenting my skins is a-okay to me and I can also reply to it when I can.
+When I'm comfortable with you, I tend to be silly and chaotic but when it comes to serious topics, My demeanor changes alot.
 <p align="center"> ◇:*:◆:*:◇:*:◆

 ![](https://github.com/iamsherl0cked/-w-e-l-c-o-m-e-/blob/main/dbd6456c811cbbee0835a86d3b7ff597.gif)